Reverse mortgages are designed specifically for senior homeowners, 62 or older.

 - Lump sum disbursement upfront.

-- Paying off of a current mortgage with no monthly payments required from the homeowner.*
+- Paying off of a current mortgage with no monthly mortgage payments required from the homeowner.*

 - You may use your proceeds to pay off other debt.